 Cleanses you from the desire to sin –

-There is the gurgling stream that has a transfixing sound just like a
+The gurgling stream has a hallucinogenic sound, like a

 flickering fire, and then there is the sound of many waters like Niagara Falls

-that is a jarring roar of water crashing on the rocks with all the forces of
+that is a jarring roar, crashing on the rocks with force and momentum.
+This is the voice of God: it sounds like a gurgling stream but its

 Rev 1-16